Create your first JavaScript-based simulation

 });

-Package and upload your simulation to Gatling Enterprise
+Package, upload and run your simulation to Gatling Enterprise

 -